mnelson4/yet-another-related-posts-plugin/readme.txt

 true); // third argument: (optional) true to echo the HTML block; false to return it `

-Options which are not specified will default to those specified in the NARPP settings page.
+Options which are not specified will default to those specified in the YARPP settings page.
 Additionally, if you are using the built-in template rather than specifying a custom template file in `template`, the following arguments can be used to override the various parts of the builtin template: `before_title`, `after_title`, `before_post`, `after_post`, `before_related`, `after_related`, `no_results`, `excerpt_length`.

 If you need to use related entries programmatically or to know whether they exist, you can use the functions `yarpp_get_related( $args, $reference_ID )`  and  `yarpp_related_exist( $args, $reference_ID )`. `yarpp_get_related` returns an array of `post` objects, just like the WordPress function `get_posts`. `yarpp_related_exist` returns a boolean for whether any such related entries exist.
 For each function, `$args` takes the same arguments as those shown for `yarpp_related` above, except for the various display and template options.

-Note that custom NARPP queries using the functions mentioned here are *not* cached in the built-in NARPP caching system.
+Note that custom YARPP queries using the functions mentioned here are *not* cached in the built-in YARPP caching system.
 Thus, if you notice any performance hits, you may need to write your own code to cache the results.

-= Does NARPP support custom taxonomies? =
+= Does YARPP support custom taxonomies? =

 Yes.
 Any taxonomy, including custom taxonomies, may be specified in the `weight` or `require_tax` arguments in a custom display as above. `term_taxonomy_id` specified in the `exclude` argument may be of any taxonomy.

-If you would like to choose custom taxonomies to choose in the NARPP settings UI, either to exclude certain terms or to consider them in the relatedness formula via the UI, the taxonomy must (a) have either the `show_ui` or `yarpp_support` attribute set to true and (b) must apply to either the post types `post` or `page` or both.
+If you would like to choose custom taxonomies to choose in the YARPP settings UI, either to exclude certain terms or to consider them in the relatedness formula via the UI, the taxonomy must (a) have either the `show_ui` or `yarpp_support` attribute set to true and (b) must apply to either the post types `post` or `page` or both.

-= Which languages does NARPP support? =
+= Which languages does YARPP support? =

-NARPP is currently localized in the following languages:
+YARPP is currently localized in the following languages:

 * Egyptian Arabic (`ar_EG`) by Bishoy Antoun of [cdmazika.com](http://www.cdmazika.com).
 * Standard Arabic (`ar`) by [led](http://led24.de)